 Research output per year

-Before joining Leeds Trinity University Clarrie held a number of positions within early educational settings.
+Before joining Leeds Trinity University in 2015 Clarrie held a number of positions within early educational settings.
 She worked as a Programme Leader for the Foundation Degree in Early Years Practice.
-Within this role Clarrie had the responsibilities to lead the learning, teaching and development opportunities for the students on the foundation degree in early years practice.
 Clarrie has also worked in Australia supporting the implementation of a new Australian early years curriculum.
 Clarrie worked as an Early Years Consultant in which she had the responsibility to support the implementation of the Early Years Foundation Stage curriculum with Bolton Local Authorities Early Years and childcare team.
 This involved working with private, voluntary and independent settings, especially those with provisions for children from birth to 3 years old.
-Clarrie joined Leeds Trinity University in 2015 where she became a lecturer in early childhood studies.

 Clarrie teaches a variety of modules.
 These modules are: